What is the True Range of an E-Bike?

 The actual range of an Electric Bike is not always what is advertised

-The speed the rider is traveling
+The speed the bike is traveling

-The weight of the rider
+- The weight of the rider

 The combined aerodynamic drag of the rider and bike

 The efficiency of the motor drive system

 The energy capacity of the battery (measured in Watt Hours or Wh)

 If factors 1 to 5 are identical, then range is solely a function of the energy capacity of the battery and the efficiency of the motor drive system.